DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   compact API.
 The ones that remain are backwards compatible and use the per-lcore default cache if available.
 This change targets release 16.07.

-* The rte_mempool struct will be changed in 16.07 to facilitate the new external mempool manager functionality.
-  The ring element will be replaced with a more generic 'pool' opaque pointer to allow new mempool handlers to use their own user-defined mempool layout.
-Also newly added to rte_mempool is a handler index.
-  The existing API will be backward compatible, but there will be new API functions added to facilitate the creation of mempools using an external handler.
-The 16.07 release will contain these changes.

 * The mbuf flags PKT_RX_VLAN_PKT and PKT_RX_QINQ_PKT are deprecated and are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and